bsztanyik/ai-management-course-2025/readme.md

 - **RAG (Retrieval-Augmented Generation)**: A pattern where the system retrieves relevant documents/snippets and injects them into the prompt so the model can answer grounded in provided context.

+- **RBAC (Role-Based Access Control)**: Access control based on user roles (Admin, Editor, Viewer).
+Simpler to manage than ABAC but less flexible.

 - **Redaction**: Removing or masking sensitive information (e.g., PII, secrets) before it enters logs, prompts, or model context.

+- **RLHF (Reinforcement Learning from Human Feedback)**: A training method where human raters rank model outputs to teach the AI preferences (e.g., "be helpful," "don't be toxic").
+Crucial for making raw models usable as chatbots.

+- **SLA (Service Level Agreement)**: A commitment between a provider and a customer (e.g., "99.9% uptime").
+In AI, guarantees for latency (time-to-first-token) are often harder to obtain than in traditional software.

 - **Tokens**: The units models read/generate (chunks of text).
 Cost, latency, and context limits are typically measured in tokens, not characters or words.